Regius Professor of Divinity

 Prof. McFarland took up his current appointment at Cambridge in 2015.
 He received his first degree in Classics from Trinity College (Hartford) before going on to study theology at the Union Theological Seminary (New York), the Lutheran School of Theology at Chicago, and Yale University, where he earned his doctorate under the direction of Kathryn Tanner.
 He has previously taught at the University of Aberdeen (1998-2005) and Emory’s University’s Candler School of Theology (2005-2015), where he was the inaugural holder of the Bishop Mack B. and Rose Stokes Chair in Theology.

-Prof. McFarland’s scholarship focuses on contemporary articulations of Christian doctrine that attend both to the concerns of the catholic tradition, broadly conceived, and to the voices of Christians not consistently represented in that tradition.
+Prof. McFarland’s scholarship focuses on contemporary articulations of Christian doctrine that attend both to the concerns of the catholic tradition, broadly conceived, and to the voices of Christians often marginalised in that tradition.
 His current research centres on Christology, with particular focus on the merits of the Chalcedonian definition over against post-Enlightenment alternatives.
 Other areas of interest include the doctrine of creation, theological anthropology, the use of the Bible in theology, and the theology of Maximus the Confessor.

 Prof. McFarland is open to supervising doctoral research in any of the traditional loci of Christian dogmatics, most especially with candidates interested in bringing traditional sources into dialogue with contemporary ecclesial concerns.

 - From Nothing: A Theology of Creation.
 Louisville, KY: Westminster John Knox, 2014